weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 making me sick," she told herself after a momentary probing of her self-consciousness.
-Then recalling the letter to Peter, she got up and walked bare-footed across the room to the desk, shivering a little as the chilly January morning air struck at her, billowing her thin <span class="wst-tooltip" title="or 'night-dress'">nightdress</span>.
+Then recalling the letter to Peter, she got up and walked bare-footed across the room to the desk, shivering a little as the chilly January morning air struck at her, billowing her thin nightdress.
 She thought she would read it again, but the envelope was sealed.
 It slipped out of her hand and she ran back to bed again, cuddling luxuriously.